Volunteer Day – Restoring Ridgeview Farm at the Sanctuary

 Free Lodging available at the Arc’s Volunteer Headquarters.
 Please inquire when you register.

-Ridgeview Farm is a working model to demonstrate what can be done to help bring biodiversity and native ecosystems back to old farmlands.
+At Ridgeview Farm the Arc is demonstrating that bringing biodiversity back to an abandoned farm is indeed possible.
+The results of a decade of the redemptive work in Ridgeview’s fields and swamp forest have been ASTONISHING!.
 Our goal is to keep our fields FIELDS for the wild turkeys, bobwhite, fox squirrels, and the rare Henslow’s sparrows.
-Henslow’s sparrows LOVE Ridgeview and each year the farm provides habitat to over a dozen breeding pairs.
-There are more chimpanzees in the world than there are this rare sparrow, so we work hard to maintain the kind of meadow this native bird requires.
+Henslow’s sparrows flourish at Ridgeview; providing habitat to over a dozen breeding pairs each year.
+There are more chimpanzees in the world than there are this rare sparrow, so we work hard to maintain the kind of meadow these sparrows need, as well as abundance of native insects to feed them.
 Our other goal is to restore our SWAMP FOREST with its beautiful colonies of wetlands plants, a forest that was previously used as a pig wallow when Ridgeview was a working farm, which created quite a disturbance as you can imagine!
-These two goals are achieved by similar methods: removing the Autumn Olives from the fields and removing the Bush honeysuckles and Multiflora Roses from the swamp forest.This spring we will be working in a new area of the lush spring-fed forest of Ridgeview Farm, making more room for Ridgeview’s native drooping trillium, spotted phlox, march marigold, and skunk cabbage!
+These two goals are achieved by similar methods: removing the Autumn Olives from the fields, removing the Bush Honeysuckles and Multi-flora Roses from the swamp forest, and native plant re-introduction.

-Nancy Stranahan has been the Director of the Arc of Appalachia Preserve System for over 20 years.
-She has lived on the 130-acre Ridgeview Farm tract of the Highlands Nature Sanctuary for over 8 years, and during that time, she fell in love with the old farm and has become a dedicated servant to its recovery.
-She delights in recording the many new native species that appear on the property each year, as the forests and fields become increasingly complex.
+Nancy Stranahan has been the Director of the Arc of Appalachia Preserve System for 24 years.
+She has lived on the 130-acre Ridgeview Farm tract of the Highlands Nature Sanctuary for nearly a decade.
+She is deeply in love with the old farm and has become a dedicated servant to its recovery, along with her partner Brent Charette.
+They delight in recording the many new native species that appear on the property each year, as the forests and fields become increasingly complex.
 Ridgeview is an “ark” for birds and mammals.
 It has vultures and barn owls in the barn; turkeys, voles, coyotes, and jumping mice in its fields; ospreys, cooper hawks and bald eagles in the tree snags, and groundhogs and rabbits in the brush piles, just to name a few of its many denizens.

 Marilyn Welker is one of Ohio’s leading thinkers and leaders in the realms of sustainable lifestyles, wildlands protection, raising healthy food, education, and the farm to table movement.
 She was Director of the Columbus-based non-profit, Simply Living, for much of her life.
 Now retired from that position, she is, as you can imagine, busier than ever!
 The photo shows her with the Springfield Promise Neighborhood summer program in their tended garden at Lincoln Elementary School.